acheul/ngram-yearly-parser/readme.md

   * For the test used [this .gz file(the downloading would start on opening)](http://storage.googleapis.com/books/ngrams/books/20200217/eng/5-01801-of-19423.gz)
 * [Bechmark result](/parsers/test/imgs/py_rust_bench.png)
 * <img src="./parsers/test/imgs/py_rust_bench.png" width="400px" height="250px" title="benchmark result"/>
 * Note that Python's smart_open library appears much faster than some Rust's crates when opening .gz file.
-This is why Rust codes are used partially inside python code here rather than in the overall process from reading to writing files.
+This is why the Rust codes are used partially inside the python's here rather than in the overall process from reading to writing files.

 ##